 It’s not hard to see why many are intimidated by the Bible.
 After all, its 66 books span cultures and genres, contain plenty of head-scratching content, and oh—offer us the words of the God of the universe!
 Shaking in your proverbial boots, yet?

-First, take comfort in this: God revealed Himself through His Word because He wants to be known!
-His Word is not the ultimate intimidation but the ultimate invitation to hear His thoughts, consider His ways, and learn His story.
-Blessedly, this is not a God who is cold and removed but rather is so personally invested in His creation that He decided to make Himself known to them by wrapping His holy thoughts in human language.
+First, take comfort in this.
+God revealed Himself through His Word because He wants to be known!
+His Word is not the ultimate intimidation.
+Rather it’s the ultimate invitation to hear His thoughts, consider His ways, and learn His story.
+Blessedly, this is not a God who is cold and removed.
+Rather He is so personally invested in His creation that He decided to make Himself known to them.
+So much so that He wrapped His holy thoughts in human language.

 Moreover, not only did God deem to make Himself known to His creation, He made Himself known through His creation!
-Though He could have inscribed His words in the sky Himself, He instead chose to send His Spirit to men and write through their pens.
+God could have inscribed His words in the sky Himself.
+But He instead chose to send His Spirit to men and write through their pens.
 Only a God who desires to be known by humans would involve them in His Word in this way.
-Only a God who cares for His creation would invite their participation in His story.
+And only a God who cares for His creation would invite their participation in His story.
 Can you imagine?

 “Me?
 I’m invited?!”

 Whether you’re a Bible study beginner, or a woman desiring to accept the invitation anew, here are four Bible study ideas to get you started.

 1. GET FAMILIAR WITH JESUS BY READING THE GOSPEL OF JOHN

 ‘Gospel’ means “good news.”
 And the Bible contains four of them that record the phenomenally Good News of the life, death, and resurrection of Jesus.
 The Gospel of John is a beloved book.
 It’s beautifully written by one of Jesus’ closest friends to intrigue readers with the person of Jesus.